StanLindsey/meteor-babble-app/README.md

 To be used with
 https://github.com/StanLindsey/meteor-babble-presentation.

-To use run the following on the command line:
+To use run type `meteor` on the command line.
-- `meteor`
-- `localhost:3000`
+Then go to `localhost:3000` in your web browser.

 To use electron & online hosting create a settings.json file with the following: